Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Covariance Lower Bound: Proof of Theorem

 \begin{proof}[Proof of Proposition \ref{p:elb}] Observe first that Lemma \ref{l:realvar} and Lemma \ref{l:e8} implies \eqref{e:varlb}.
 This, together with \eqref{e:2nd1} and \eqref{e:2nd2} (established in Lemma \ref{l:12proof} for appropriate choices of parameters), a union bound and the definition of $\cE$ implies that $\P(\ce \mid \ce_{\mathrm{dec}}\cap \ce_{\mathrm{bar}})\geq 0.7$.
 This completes the proof by invoking Lemma \ref{l:declb} and Lemma \ref{l:barlb} and observing the by independence we get for some $c>0$ depending on the parameters. \end{proof}

 We shall prove Lemmas \ref{l:2nd1}, \ref{l:2nd2} and \ref{l:realvar} over the next three subsections, but before proceeding with these we need to specify the parameter choices.

-\textbf{Choice of Parameters:} We shall choose $\phi$ to be a large negative power of $\theta$, and $L$ to be a large power of $\phi$. {For concreteness we take $\phi = \theta^{-30}$, and $L = \phi^{30}$ for the remaining of the text.} We shall finally choose $\theta$ sufficiently small. {The scale $r$ and $n$ are taken large enough depending on $\theta,\phi$ and $L$.}
+\textbf{Choice of Parameters:} {Throughout this section the constants $c, C_1,C_2$ etc.\ will be absolute constants independent of $\theta$.
+We shall finally choose $\theta$ sufficiently small depending on these and choose $\phi$ to be a large negative power of $\theta$, and $L$ to be a large power of $\phi$. {For concreteness we take $\phi = \theta^{-30}$, and $L = \phi^{30}$ for the remaining of the text.} {The scales $r$ and $n$ are taken large enough depending on $\theta,\phi$ and $L$ and other constants.}}